openforcefield/openff-docs/source/examples.md

 ## Running examples locally

-Each example (links above) provides a "Download notebook" link, which downloads a ZIP file including the notebook, all the files needed to run it, a [Conda environment specification] YAML file, and a script called `run_notebook.sh`.
+Each example (links above) provides a "Download notebook" link, which downloads a compressed .TGZ archive including the notebook, all the files needed to run it, a [Conda environment specification] YAML file, and a script called `run_notebook.sh`.
 Extracting the entire file and executing this script will download all the software needed to run the notebook into a virtual environment and then run the notebook:

 ```shell
 ./run_notebook.sh